Chisomchima/dhis2-project/README.md

 # DHIS2 Dashboard Viewer

-This is a React application that fetches and displays a list of dashboards available to a DHIS2 user.
+This is a React and TypeScript application that fetches and displays a list of dashboards available to a DHIS2 user.
 It allows you to view details of each dashboard and its items, filter dashboard items by type, and star your favorite dashboards.

 ## Table of Contents